abpframework/abp/docs/en/UI/Angular/Component-Replacement.md

 # You don't need the --entryComponent option in Angular 9
 ```

-Open the generated `nav-items.component.ts` in `src/app/nav-items` folder and replace the content with the below:
+Open the generated `nav-items.component.ts` in `src/app/nav-items` folder and replace the content with the following:

 ```js
 import {